karissawhiting/cbioportalR/README.md

 ```

 As a result, you will get a list of data frames with mutation and CNA
 data respectively.
-The function will also try to pull fusion data, but
+The function will also try to pull fusion (structural
-there is no fusion data available for this study, as indicated by the
+variant) data, but there is no fusion data available for this study, as
-function message.
+indicated by the function message.

 ``` r
 df$mutation %>%